-(3) (4) Net sales of purchased natural gas refers to residue natural gas and natural gas and natural gas and natural gas of \$9.0 million, \$11.2 million and zero less expenses of \$8.2 million, \$10.6 million and zero in the second quarter of 2019, the first quarter of 2019 and the second quarter of 2018, respectively.
+(3) (4) Net sales of purchased natural gas refers to residue natural gas and natural gas and natural gas and natural gas and subsequently resold.
+Such amounts reflect revenues from sales of purchased natural gas of \$9.0 million, \$11.2 million and zero less expenses of \$8.2 million, \$10.6 million and zero in the second quarter of 2019, the first quarter of 2019 and the second quarter of 2018, respectively.